Terms & Conditions for Publishers

 4.5 In using the vi Platform, Publisher may not (or authorize or encourage any third party to): (a) copy, reproduce, modify, damage, reverse engineer, decompile or disassemble any software components used to provide vi Platform or create any derivative works of the vi Platform; (b) use the Platform in a manner that violates any applicable laws, rules or regulations; (c) breach, disable, tamper, interfere or attempt to interfere with the proper working of the vi Platform or with any security measures designed to protect the vi Platform, or any other user’s use of the vi Platform; (e) interfere or attempt to interfere with the full, complete, immediate and direct display of any Ads; or (f) disseminate any malware, viruses, or other destructive code; act as or offer the vi Platform for use as a service bureau.

-4.6 vi may investigate any activity that may violate this Agreement.
-If Publisher violates this Agreement or any Policies, vi may in its sole discretion, with a prior notice of forty-eight (48) hours, terminate this Agreement, and/or suspend or terminate Publishers’ access to the vi Platform. vi may refuse to process a request for display of Ads (“Ad Requests”) that are not sent in compliance with the requirements of this Agreement.
+4.7 vi may investigate any activity that may violate this Agreement.
+If Publisher violates this Agreement or any Policies, vi may in its sole discretion, with a prior notice of forty-eight (48) hours, terminate this Agreement, and/or suspend or terminate Publishers’ access to the vi Platform or if applicable to the Derived Data. vi may refuse to process a request for display of Ads (“Ad Requests”) that are not sent in compliance with the requirements of this Agreement.
 Further, vi shall not be liable for any loss or damage Publisher may suffer or incur as a result of the suspension of Publisher’s access to the Services (or any part thereof) and/or any vi Platform (or any part thereof).

 5. Warranties and Force Majeure